MD/PhD, University of California, Los Angeles (UCLA)

 Philip attended Stanford University where he majored in biology with a concentration in microbiology and immunology.
 At Stanford, Philip served as Director of Education for FACE AIDS, a national student organization, and volunteered as a middle school health tutor.
 He also conducted research on HIV/malaria coinfection and HIV evolution with Dr. Dmitri Petrov and Dr. David Katzenstein.
 He graduated with honors in 2010.

-Philip entered the UCLA-Caltech Medical Scientist Training Program in 2010, received a Ph.D. in Molecular Biology in 2017, and anticipates his M.D. in 2019.
-For his Ph.D. thesis, Philip studied the Tier 1 select agent bacterial pathogens, Burkholderia pseudomallei and Burkholderia mallei, in the laboratory of Dr. Jeff F. Miller.
-He developed a high-throughput small molecule screening platform that successfully identified several new therapeutic leads for these high-consequence pathogens.
+Philip entered the UCLA-Caltech Medical Scientist Training Program in 2010, received a Ph.D. in Molecular Biology in 2017, and his M.D. in 2019.
+For his Ph.D. thesis, Philip studied the Tier 1 select agent bacterial pathogens, Burkholderia pseudomallei and Burkholderia mallei, in the laboratory of Dr. Jeff F. Miller (member of the National Academy of Sciences).
+He developed a high-throughput small molecule screening platform that successfully identified several new therapeutic leads for these high-consequence pathogens, which he reported in a first-author article in PNAS in 2019.
 He also contributed to the discovery of novel features of Burkholderia pathogenesis.
-Philip’s M.D./Ph.D. training has been supported by a Soros Fellowship for New Americans and an NIH NIAID F30 Fellowship.
+Philip’s M.D./Ph.D. training was supported by a Soros Fellowship for New Americans and an NIH NIAID F30 Fellowship.